zkp2p/zk-p2p-v1/zkp-mooc-hackathon-submission.md

 ### Circuits
 #### ZK-email-verify
-Our circuits are build on top of the [zk-email-verify](https://github.com/zkemail/zk-email-verify) circuits.
+Our circuits are built on top of the [zk-email-verify](https://github.com/zkemail/zk-email-verify) circuits.
 We borrow the following circuits and scripts written by the zk-email team:
 - **RSA Signature verification**: Verifies a signature signed by a 2048 bit RSA public key
 - **SHA256 Partial hashing**: Completes the sha256 hash given a pre-computed state.
 Allows us to calculate first part of the partial hashes outside the circuit thus reducing proving time.
 - **Regex circuit generator script**: To perform arbitrary regex checks within the circom framework, they implemented a Python script that converts a given regex into a deterministic finite automata (DFA) and then represents the DFA via gate operations in circom code.

 #### Venmo Email regex circuits
-We used their regex circuit generator scripts to generate our own regex circuits for parsing a venmo payment email.
+We used their regex circuit generator scripts to generate our own regex circuits for parsing a Venmo payment email.
 Currently we have the following regex circuits:
 - **Venmo Off-ramper ID Regex**: This [regex circuit](./circuit/venmo_offramper_id_regex.circom) extracts out the venmo ID of the payee (user who was paid) from a venmo payment email's body.
 Written in circom.
 - **Venmo Amount Regex**: This [regex circuit](./circuit/venmo_amount_regex.circom) extracts out the amount sent from a venmo payment email's header.
 Written in circom.